learn-the-web/topics/tables/index.md

 </table>
 ```

+- `<table>` — wraps around all the information in the chart.
+- `<tr>` — denotes a single row, no cell (`<td>`) can be outside of a row.
+- `<td>` — represents the actual data, a cell, they must be inside a row.

 ---

 ## Table headings

-For the most accessibility, we should label the headings of a table, both vertically and horizontally, as headings using the `<th>` tag.
+For better accessibility, we should label the headings of a table, both vertically and horizontally, as headings using the `<th>` tag.
+The `<th>` is just a specialized version of the `<td>` with stronger semantics meaning “heading”.

+In the sample table above that would be a cell like “Name” or “Stegosaurus”.

 ```html
 <th>Name</th>